Making Disciples International Personnel:

 For days I felt God’s Word burning within my heart and I started to believe and understand that this was exactly what God wanted me to do.
 Without any doubt, I knew God was calling and sending me to go to the land of Israel.
 God was speaking to me personally and this was what I had to do.
 I was twenty-three years old.
 These specific words in the book of Ezekiel were written down more than 2,500 years ago; words he received directly from God.
 How amazing that in 1972 I heard and received the very same message from the Lord.
 God was calling me into fulltime service, a calling I have been following for 40 years."

 Pastor to Missionaries: Jan Whitmore

 Jan Whitmore (nee Rowland) founded and directed Mission Encouragement Trust (MET- UK Charity), 1992 - 2014.
 Mission Encouragement Trust worked alongside other international Christian mission agencies to bring care, support and encouragement to the world-wide mission community.

 A former British Civil Servant, she is skilled, trained and experienced in leadership, teaching, training, spiritual development, pastoral care, SYPS (DISC) and debriefing, Jan now works with Mintie Nel, and Reuven and Yanit Ross in Making Disciples International (www.making-disciples.net).

-A lifetime of tests and trials, wins and losses, plenty and need, strength and weakness, victories and failures, joy and sorrow, has filled her barns full of nutritious thought, stories of faith and practical Biblical teaching that inspires, influences and shapes lives.
+A lifetime of tests and trials, wins and losses, plenty and need, strength and weakness, victories and failures, joy and sorrow, has filled her barns full of nutritious thought, stories of faith and practical Biblical teaching that inspires, influences that shapes lives.

-Her home in Ferring, UK on the beautiful south coast of England now provides a base from which a discipleship ministry can flow.
+Her home in Ferring, UK on the beautiful south coast of England, now provides a base from which a discipleship ministry can flow.
 Sow What? her first book, is much more than an average small group Bible study, it is a dynamic discipleship experience which is transforming the hearts of those who engage with it.